Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

 ## Ignoring files from analysis

 In some cases, you may want to exclude specific files or directories from the analysis performed by CodiumAI PR-Agent.
-This can be useful, for example, when you have files that are generated automatically or files that shouldn't be reviewed, like vendored code.
+This can be useful, for example, when you have files that are generated automatically or files that shouldn't be reviewed, like vendor code.

 You can ignore files or folders using the following methods:
  - `IGNORE.GLOB`